 - This ensures your device properly connects to the network and maps the H and I drives successfully

 - This also ensures you current SOM username and password are always in sync with your device

 - You MUST connect to SOM VPN (Cisco AnyConnect) from off-campus at least once every 2 weeks (connecting it at work with a network cable is also sufficient.)

 - This step is crucial to ensure your laptop does not become disabled

 - Connecting also ensures all security and recovery information is up-to-date

-- You MUST ensure your laptop is connected to the internet at least once a week for a few hours.
+- You MUST ensure your laptop is connected to the internet at least twice a week for a few hours.

 Note: If you have a laptop that is no longer used, it MUST be brought in for proper disposal per UMB Policy.